 Relationship to slots

 I have no idea how to play Poker, Roulette or Blackjack, and I’m not really interested in table games at all.
-I’m 100% a online slots enthusiast.
+I’m 100% an online slots enthusiast.

-The interest in slots took off one day when hearing a radio commercial in the car.
-It was Maria Casino promoting it’s Mega Fortune Dreams jackpot winner.
+My interest in slots took off one day when hearing a radio commercial in the car.
+It was Maria Casino promoting its Mega Fortune Dreams jackpot winner.
 I got home, claimed a casino bonus, deposited 100 SEK (€10) at Unibet and went for it.
-Like many new players I didn’t understand the concept of wagering requirements, and after having been denied my initial withdrawal request of €150 I figured I had been scammed and went all in to burn what was left on the account.
-Went on to play Mega Fortune Dreams, which was to remain my favorite slot for quite some time, with €6 bets and won a staggering €3300, which to my joy I could cash out (apparently I had finished wagering by the time I started tilting).
-From then on I was hooked of course.
+Like many new players, I didn’t understand the concept of wagering requirements, and after having been denied my initial withdrawal request of €150 I figured I had been scammed and went all in to burn what was left on the account.
+Went on to play Mega Fortune Dreams, which was to remain my favorite slot for quite some time, with €6 bets and won a staggering €3300, which to my joy, I could cash out (apparently, I had finished wagering by the time I started tilting).
+From then on, I was hooked, of course.

 How I got on Twitch

-I had heard about Twitch previously, but didn’t pay much attention to it.
-I think I might have showed it to my son to watch Minecraft streams, and at some point I came across the Twitch casino streaming section.
-I just thought it looked fun and wanted to try it myself, and having been a musician and entertainer most of my life it seemed like a fun challenge.
-I started streaming in March, 2016 and had no intention of getting into affiliation.
-In the beginning I didn’t even promote casinos.
-I was lucky to have some nice wins early on which enabled me to keep streaming, but eventually I realized it wasn’t going to be sustainable without some kind of partnership.
+I had heard about Twitch previously but didn’t pay much attention to it.
+I think I might have shown it to my son to watch Minecraft streams, and at some point, I came across the Twitch casino streaming section.
+I just thought it looked fun and wanted to try it myself, and having been a musician and entertainer most of my life, it seemed like a fun challenge.
+I started streaming in March 2016 and had no intention of getting into affiliation.
+In the beginning, I didn’t even promote casinos.
+I was lucky to have some nice wins early on, which enabled me to keep streaming, but eventually, I realized it wasn’t going to be sustainable without some kind of partnership.

-There have been many other factors involed in my success as well, such as having teamed up with intelligent, experienced and trustworthy people in the casino industry (mainly affiliate managers), but mostly it has been hard work and many hours invested.
-Incredibly I have had some major long term luck with gambling as well, having been in massive overall profit since day one!
+There have been many other factors involved in my success as well, such as having teamed up with intelligent, experienced and trustworthy people in the casino industry (mainly affiliate managers), but mostly it has been hard work and many hours invested.
+Incredibly I have had some major long-term luck with gambling as well, having been in massive overall profit since day one!

 So you’re an affiliate, what does that mean?

 There is no successful streamer on Twitch or Youtube that doesn’t make an income through either affiliation (viewers buying computer parts, energy drinks and other stuff which the streamer earns a cut from), sponsorships or by subscriptions.
-Some will claim casino affiliation is morally wrong, but obviously I don’t see it that way.
+Some will claim casino affiliation is morally wrong, but obviously, I don’t see it that way.
 Why?
 I’m a gambler myself, just like you.
 I know that gamblers will play, with or without me as an affiliate.
-To the player, it doesn’t really make a difference if the losses goes to the casino, or if part of it goes to me.
+To the player, it doesn’t really make a difference if the losses go to the casino or if part of it goes to me.
 If you enjoy my streams and all the hard work I put into making it work, using my links can be regarded as a way to support my channel.
-If for some reason you do not agree with this, it is completely up to you not to use my links and that is fine.
-My number one priority is that you’re there to watch and that means the world to me!
+If, for some reason, you do not agree with this, it is completely up to you not to use my links, and that is fine.
+My number one priority is that you’re there to watch, and that means the world to me!

 I’m very aware and cautious about what casinos I promote and only list the very best.
 I’m an experienced gambler and know the industry, the people in it and all the casinos inside out.
 Under no circumstances would I ever list rogue casinos.

-Either way, gambling can be highly addictive and if you feel you’re out of control, please reach for help.
+Either way, gambling can be highly addictive, and if you feel you’re out of control, please reach out for help.
 If you’re in the UK, BeGambleAware can help you.
 There are similar help organizations in most EU countries.